Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 The application of AI requires a lot of components that should communicate well.
 So, applying MLOps practices will be important for the success of the project.

+## Tasks summary

+1. **Problem description**: Problem and solution are clearly explained.
+2. **Cloud**: Project utilizes cloud and containers, although not kubernetes neither IaC.
+3. **Experiment tracking and model registry**: TensorBoard for tracking the model training and Firebase ML to store models.
+4. **Workflow orchestration**: Prefect 2 registered with Prefect Cloud service.
+5. **Model deployment**: Models are deployed through Firebase and Flutter.
+6. **Model monitoring**: Flutter and Prefect are monitoring drift and send email alert.
+Only logged values, no graphics.
+7. **Reproducibility**: Instructions and configuration scripts are provided to _make_ it easy.
+8. **CI/CD**: Version control with GitHub.
+Unit (with pytest) and integration tests.
+Deployment of the app is manual.
+9. **Other practices**: Makefiles for the scripts, simple pre-commit hook. isort, black and pylint employed for formatting and linting.

 ---

 # Table of Contents